To End or Not to End Your RelationshipBy Dr. Margaret Paul

 The problem is that Vanessa is very lonely with Jon.
 They are good friends, but they are not emotionally intimate.
 Jon has no desire to share any of his feelings with Vanessa, nor does he have any desire to understand Vanessa's feelings.
 He is content to keep everything on the surface, while Vanessa wants a deeper emotional connection.

 Since they have many good things in their marriage, Vanessa has decided to try marriage counseling, and Jon has agreed.
-Counseling or not, there is only one thing that can save this marriage - Jon and Vanessa shifting out of their intent to protect against pain and into an intent to learn about what is loving to themselves and each other.
+Counseling or not, there is only one thing that can save this marriage: Each of them shifting out of their intent to protect against pain and into an intent to learn about what is loving to themselves and each other.

 Jon's intent has always been to protect against pain rather than to learn about being loving to himself and others.
 He has done this by numbing out his feelings with marijuana and work.
 Jon's choice – whether to continue to protect against pain, or to begin to open to learning from his feelings - will determine the outcome of the counseling.